pierpaolo28/pierpaolo28.github.io/_tips/Jekyll-on-Windows-Localhost-management.md

 In this example, we are again using the files in our working directory and making the website live on port [http://localhost:4000/](http://localhost:4000/) using `docker compose up`.

+To update the sitemap make sure to use [this site](https://www.xml-sitemaps.com/).

 ## Jekyll on Windows through _site folder

 Lastly, it could be possible to run the website locally by making use of the content inside the _site folder which is automatically created once built the website.
 We can then use the files in the _site folder in a simple nginx container.